KarelKubat/gogit/README.md

 - That `.go` files have corresponding `_test.go` tests (if not, dummy test frames can be created),
 - That the tests pass,
 - That `govet` is happy,
-- When `README.md` isn't set up for automatic table of contents management, actions are suggested to enable this.
+- The table of contents in `README.md` is refreshed.
+When `README.md` isn't set up for automatic table of contents management, actions are suggested to enable this.

 In the pre-push phase, it checks all of the above, plus:

 - That all local files are committed,
 - That the repository is tagged (this requires a local tag, when none present, `v0.0.0` is suggested),
+- That there is a remote repository,
-- That next pushes to a remote repository use a "next version" tag (e.g., `v3.14.15`, when the old tag is `v3.14.14`),
+- That next pushes to a remote repository use a "one-higher version" tag (e.g., `v3.14.15`, when the old tag is `v3.14.14`),
-- That there are remotes set up.
+- If the version is non-zero (greater than `v0.0.0`) and if the package is not on pkg.go.dev, then a suggestion is made to register the package.

 The purpose of `gogit` is to ensure some repository sanity, and to suggest steps to achieve that. `gogit` itself doesn't create or modify files, but it shows suggestions, and where possible, the right commands.